NiuTrans/ABigSurvey/README.md

     + <a href="#recommender-systems">Recommender Systems</a>
     + <a href="#resources-and-evaluation">Resources and Evaluation</a>
     + <a href="#semantics">Semantics</a>
-    + <a href="#sentiment-analysis-and-stylistic-analysis-and-argument-mining">Sentiment Analysis, Stylistic Analysis and Argument Mining</a>
+    + <a href="#sentiment-analysis-stylistic-analysis-and-argument-mining">Sentiment Analysis, Stylistic Analysis and Argument Mining</a>
     + <a href="#speech-and-multimodality">Speech and Multimodality</a>
     + <a href="#summarization">Summarization</a>
     + <a href="#tagging-chunking-syntax-and-parsing">Tagging, Chunking, Syntax and Parsing</a>